Typical Awareness Activities

 In spoken presentations:

-I’d like to thank the Southwest ADA Center Regional Affiliate of Arkansas for developing the content provided in this presentation.
+I’d like to thank the Southwest ADA Center Regional Affiliate of Arkansas, a program of the University of Arkansas Partners for Inclusive Communities for developing the content provided in this presentation.

 If you agree to the above terms, you may access the modules here.